 Patients can take part in activities in the garden organised by the charity, including garden therapy, art therapy, food events and music concerts.
 Regular sculpture exhibitions create a focus of interest and change.
 Just having a quiet moment, or a cup of tea and a slice of home made cake in the garden, with family or friends, can be such a tonic.

 The second Horatio’s Garden, designed by James Alexander-Sinclair, opened in 2016 at the Queen Elizabeth National Spinal Injuries Unit in Glasgow which cares for patients from across Scotland.

-Joe Swift has designed the third Horatio’s Garden at The National Spinal Injuries Centre at Stoke Mandeville Hospital and building work will start this summer.
+Joe Swift has designed the third Horatio’s Garden at The National Spinal Injuries Centre at Stoke Mandeville Hospital and it is due to open in Spring 2018.
 The spinal centre cares for 150 newly injured patients each year including teenagers and children.